ExaWorks/job-api-spec/specification.md

 ## TODO

-- [ ] we need to go through the resource spec; many common things supported by other JM APIs are not supported by Flux Jobspec V1, such as queue/project/reservation, memory and/or storage requirements

 - [ ] we need to discuss launchers (srun, mpirun, etc.); this is absent from the public API and from this document entirely, but chances are that we cannot entirely avoid this issue, so we might need to define an